Elizabeth Bartlett (American poet): Life

 Bartlett, Elizabeth Roberta Winters, was born in New York City.
 She was the daughter of Lewis Winters and his wife, Charlotte Field.
 A gifted child, Bartlett skipped a grade in elementary school, completed high school in three years, and, also in three years, her bachelor's degree from Teachers' College, 1931, and subsequently carried out postgraduate study at Columbia University, 1938–40.
-She then began a life devoted to writing and teaching.

 In 1941, she met writer and artist Paul Alexander Bartlett in Guadalajara; they were married in 1943 in Sayula, Mexico.
 Her husband was an accomplished artist and author of many published novels, short stories, poems, and non-fiction works relating to the Mexican haciendas.
 They had one child, Steven James Bartlett (b.
 1945), later to become a widely published author in the fields of psychology and philosophy.
 For many years Elizabeth Bartlett lived in numerous areas of Mexico while she dedicated herself to poetry and her husband undertook a lifelong extensive art and photographic study of more than 350 haciendas throughout the country.

-Periodically they returned to the U.S. where Bartlett taught at Southern Methodist University (1947–49), San Jose State University (1960–61), the University of California at Santa Barbara (1961–64), San Diego State University (1979–81), and the University of San Diego (1981–82).
+Periodically they returned to the U.S. where Bartlett taught at Southern Methodist University (1947–49), San Jose State University (1960–61), the University of California, Santa Barbara (1961–64), San Diego State University (1979–81), and the University of San Diego (1981–82).
 She served as Director of the Creative Writers Association of the New School for Social Research (1955), as Consultant for Theatre Atlanta, as visiting poet at universities in Canada, California, Florida, and Texas, and as Poetry Editor for ETC: A Review of General Semantics and for Crosscurrents.
 After purchasing a house in Comala, Mexico, her husband's health failed in 1976 and they settled in San Diego where Bartlett continued to work, give poetry readings, and teach until her death in 1994.